HILELSHIR/MS-Office-And-Windows-VL-Deploy-Tools/README.md

 # Credit.
-	these scripts are based on hard work from - these great people from the MDL forum. base activation script is taken from abbodi1406 KMS_VL_ALL famous script. the other things, License Converter & more, decided to improve them, to work differently than the original way. so have to re-written them from scratch, and also add Online activation as a backup.
+	these scripts are based on hard work from - these great people from the MDL forum.

+	The base activation script is taken from abbodi1406 KMS_VL_ALL famous script. the other things, License Converter & more, decided to improve them, to work differently than the original way. so have to re-written them from scratch,
+	Also add support for Office 2010 / 2013.
+	Also add Online activation as a backup.

 	Yerong 			   Office           Documention
 	letsgoawayhell	           Office 2010      Regitration Keys